qslin/MiMut/README.md

 `conda env create -f MiMut/MiMut.yaml`
 4. Activate the environment:
 `conda activate MiMut`
 5. Prepare genome(s) and annotation files (including CDS sequences, protein sequences, and a GTF file).
 If you don't have them locally, please download from [Mimubase](http://mimubase.org/FTP/Genomes/).
-The SL9 genome is available in the MiMut package.
 Creating a new folder for each species is recommended.
 For example:
 ```
 mkdir MvBL
 cd MvBL